When is Jingle Jangle’s Netflix release date? Everything you need to know about the Christmas film - TheNewsTrace

-Nonetheless, thanks to Netflix, Christmas has come early this 12 months with its announcement of recent festive film Jingle Jangle: A Christmas Journey.
+The festive film, set to land on the platform in November, stars Forest Whitaker as Cobbleton’s legendary toymaker Jeronicus Jangle who enlists the assist of his creative granddaughter Journey (Madalen Mills) after his ex-apprentice steals his most prized creation.

-The musical journey, starring prime Hollywood stars Forest Whitaker, Keegan-Michael Key and musical expertise John Legend, follows toymaker Jeronicus Jangle who turns to his proficient granddaughter when his most prized creation is stolen.
+The trailer teases appearances by Jingle Jangle’s star-studded solid, which incorporates Keegan-Michael Key, John Legend, Anika Noni Rose, Hugh Bonneville and Ricky Martin.

-Right here’s all the things you need to know about Jingle Jangle, when it’s launched and who stars in the festive flick.
+Right here’s every little thing you need to know about Jingle Jangle, when it’s launched and who stars in the festive flick.

 When is Jingle Jangle’s Netflix release date?